joliss/broccoli-coffee/README.md

 # broccoli-coffee

-A CoffeeScript preprocessor for Broccoli.
+A CoffeeScript filter for Broccoli.

 ## Usage